2024 Polar Bears, Wolves, and Northern Lights

 Kaska Coast, Manitoba, Canada

-Designed for avid photographers (from enthusiast to pro) to get gallery-worthy images of polar bears and wolves in the subarctic, as well as northern lights from our position on the dark tundra.
-This tour provides unique, eye-level photo opportunities as we trek on the ice of South Hudson Bay to photograph polar bears.
+Designed for wildlife-lovers, as well as avid photographers (from enthusiast to pro) to get gallery-worthy images of polar bears and wolves in the subarctic, as well as northern lights from our position on the dark tundra.
+This tour provides a one-of-a-kind, intimate wildlife encounter, as well as eye-level photo opportunities as we trek on the ice of South Hudson Bay to photograph polar bears.
 You don’t have to be a photographer to join, but you must want to spend time in the field with wildlife.

 Download Brochure